UEFA Women's Euro 2025: Confirmed bids

+Switzerland previously hosted the men's 1954 FIFA World Cup and co-hosted the men's UEFA Euro 2008 with Austria.

 Venues

 During the bidding process, venues in Lausanne (Stade Olympique de la Pontaise), Neuchâtel (Stade de la Maladière) and Schaffhausen (Stadion Breite) failed to make the cut.
 Liechtenstein's capital, Vaduz, was also included in the Swiss bid, but due to the capacity of the Rheinpark Stadion not meeting requirements, the idea was scrapped.
 Right before the vote, Lausanne (with the Stade de la Tuilière as their proposed venue) voluntarily withdrew as a venue to focus on hosting the 2025 Swiss Federal Gymnastics Festival.

 On 2 December 2023, the schedule was provisionally announced, with Basel chosen to host the opening match and final.
 Originally, the eight venues were going to be divided into four pairs (Basel and Lucerne, Zurich and St. Gallen, Bern and Thun, and Geneva and Sion) with each pair hosting one group.
 However, this was changed instead to having two different geographical clusters.
 With the exception of the opening match and a group C match, the two different geographical clusters were: Bern, Geneva, Sion and Thun in the west zone, with Basel, Lucerne, St. Gallen and Zurich in the east zone.
 Previously, Bern wanted to host the final, but after Young Boys raised concerns about the turf being damaged, they were only allowed to use the stadium as far as the quarterfinals.

 For commercial reasons, venues in Lucerne (Swissporarena), St. Gallen (Kybunpark) and Thun (Stockhorn Arena) changed their names for the tournament.
 The four stadiums previously used in UEFA Euro 2008 (St. Jakob-Park, Stadion Wankdorf, Stade de Genève and Stadion Letzigrund) were chosen to host matches.

 The following 8 host cities and stadiums were selected for Switzerland's bid: